lantel-wm/L05-cpp-acceleration/README.md

 ### 2023.10.11 v1.0.1: Model advance rewritten in C++ with multi-threading.

 - The Lorenz 05 model advance is now rewritten in C++ with multi-threading, resulting in a **10x speedup** compared to the original Python code.
+A 2000 ensemble size, 5 years EnKF experiment can be finished with 4-5h.
 (Tested on Intel Core i9-13900K, 6400MHz 64G DDR5 RAM)

 ### 2023.10.8 v1.0.0: Initial release.